kubevela/kubevela.github.io/versioned_docs/version-v1.3/platform-engineers/system-operation/velaql.md

   }
 }

-// velaQL returns the value of the status field by default
+// VelaQL returns the value of the status field by default
 status: resourcesList: resources.list
 ```